All Episodes

 That's your theory.

-Yeah, that is exactly my suit.
+That is exactly my theory.

 Oh, that's true.